-How to reset your iPhone to factory settings
+How to factory-reset your iPhone

 Back up your iPhone

 - To use iTunes to back up your iPhone or iPad, you'll need to plug your device into your PC or Mac using the charging cable.
-Click on the iPhone or iPad icon in the top left corner of iTunes, under the Play button.
+Click on the iPhone or iPad icon in the top-left corner of iTunes, under the Play button.

-Factory reset your iPhone
+Factory-reset your iPhone

-Once you're confident that you've backed up your iPad or iPhone, you're ready to perform a factory-reset.
+Once you're confident that you've backed up your iPad or iPhone, you're ready to perform a factory reset.
 This will completely wipe your device, which is why having a backup beforehand is so important.

-- To reset your iPhone or iPad go to Settings > General > Reset and then select Erase All Content and Settings.
+- To reset your iPhone or iPad, go to Settings > General > Reset and then select Erase All Content and Settings.

 Your iPhone or iPad is now ready to sell.